tuteng/rnnlab/README.rst

 During training, hidden state activations for user-specified words (probes) are saved into a pandas dataframe and saved to disk.
-An included browser application is used to visualize the data after training.
+An included browser application is used to visualize the data during and after training.
 In a python shell:

 .. code-block:: pycon